algoritmau/beginner-javascript-notes/pages/05-variables.md

 # 05. Variables

-In JavaScript, a **variable** —which is, technically, referred to as an *identifier*— is a representation of some data stored in memory; this data can be of any type (which is why JavaScript variables are said to be loosely typed).
+In JavaScript, a **variable**—which is, technically, referred to as an *identifier*—is a representation of some data stored in memory; this data can be of any type (which is why JavaScript variables are said to be loosely typed).
 In other words, JavaScript variables are named placeholders for values, pointers that we use—by assigning useful, recognizable names—to be able to access/retrieve values from memory.

 ## Variable Naming Convention